Travesti (gender identity): Terminology

 We hold the travesti identity not only by resorting to linguistic regionalism, but also by circumstances and characteristics that make travestism a different phenomenon from North American and European transgenderism.
 In the first place, we travestis live different circumstances compared to those experienced by many transgenders from other countries, who (...) have the objective of rearranging themselves in the binary logic as women or men.
 A large part of Latin American travestis claim the option of occupying a position outside of binarism and it is our objective to destabilize the male and female categories.
 Second, the word transgenderism originated from theoretical works developed within the framework of the North American academy.
 In contrast, (...) the term travesti in Latin America comes from medicine and has been appropriated, reworked and embodied by travestis to call themselves.
 This is the term in which we recognize ourselves and that we choose to construct ourselves as subjects of rights. (...)
 The term "travesti" has been and continues to be used as a synonym for AIDS, thief, scandalous, infected, marginal.
 We decided to give new meanings to the word travesti and link it with struggle, resistance, dignity and happiness.

 Despite its reappropriation by some as a political identity, in some places (especially Spain) travesti is still regarded as a transphobic slur, often used to invalidate people who prefer the terms transsexual or transgender.
 For example, in 2020 a Spanish journalist caused controversy and had to make a public apology after using the term to refer to late media personality La Veneno.

+Brazilian transgender activists, Indianarae Siqueira and Erika Hilton, coined the term transvestigênere (transvestigender), to encompass all the spectrum of travesti, transgender, and transsexual experiences in a unifying word.
+The term is inclusive of trans non-binary people, trans men, trans women, and transmasculine individuals, using neolingual ending.

+Some also use the term travesty, ending with the letter y, to mean the same as travesti, but sounding more artistic, subversive, or decolonial.